 The Protégé also has a speed comparator setting, which gives an "up" arrow if your current speed is faster than your average speed, and a "down" arrow if you are slower than your average speed.
 This is helpful when you are trying to maintain a certain speed over the course of a workout or ride.

 Unlike the Cateye Strada, the Protégé requires tools to get everything in place, making setup time longer.
 It clips securely into a mount that is zip-tied to the handlebars, and there is an option to mount it to the stem by unscrewing and rotating part of the mount, which is a very nice feature.
 It is a little difficult to unclip the computer, but it eventually comes loose with enough force.

-In the $50 to $55 range, the Protégé 9.0 is similarly priced to the other comparable wireless computers we tested, like the Cateye Strada Slim, but didn't offer the same reliability.
+In the lower-cost range, the Protégé 9.0 is similarly priced to the other comparable wireless computers we tested, like the Cateye Strada Slim, but didn't offer the same reliability.
 Your money is better spent on another computer.

 The Planet Bike Protege is a reasonably priced wireless cycling computer.
 Just looking at the specifications would lead the consumer to believe that it is a bargain compared to the more expensive Cateye Strada Slim which has a similar set of features and functions.
-Unfortunately, reliability issues and tedious set up plague the product and we would recommend you invest an extra $20 and opt for the more reliable Cateye Strada Slim.
+Unfortunately, reliability issues and tedious setup plague the product and we would recommend you invest a few extra bucks and opt for the more reliable Cateye Quick.

 — David Mackey